-- (c) "Clerk" means the Clerk of the Township or his/her designate; - (d) "Code" means the "Code of Conduct for Council Members" as established by Council pursuant to Section 223.2 of the Municipal Act, 2001; - (e) "complainant" means a person who has filed a complaint in accordance with this Code; - (f) "complaint" means a written objection filed with the Integrity Commissioner pursuant to this Code respecting a Member; - (g) "confidential information" means any information in the possession of or received in confidence by the Township that the Township is prohibited from disclosing or has decided to refuse to disclose under the Municipal Freedom of Information and Protection of Privacy Act or other legislation, which includes but is not limited to: - (i) information that is disclosed or discussed at a meeting that is closed to the public pursuant to subsection 239(2), (3) or (3.1) of the Municipal Act, 2001; - (ii) information that is given verbally in confidence in preparation for or following a meeting that is closed to the public pursuant to subsection 239(2), (3) or (3.1) of the Municipal Act, 2001; - (iii) personal information as defined in subsection 2(1) of the Municipal Freedom of Information and Protection of Privacy Act; - (iv) advice that is subject to solicitor-client privilege or information that concerns litigation or potential litigation, including matters before administrative tribunals, affecting the Township; - (v) information that concerns any confidential matters pertaining to personnel, labour relations, or items under negotiation; - (vi) price schedules in contract tenders and information about suppliers provided in contract tender or requests for information, quotation or proposal submissions, if such information is given in confidence, implicitly or explicitly; - (vii) sources of complaints where the identity of the complainant is given in confidence; or
+"Clerk" means the Clerk of the Township or his/her designate;

+"Code" means the "Code of Conduct for Council Members" as established by Council pursuant to Section 223.2 of the Municipal Act, 2001;

+"Complainant" means a person who has filed a complaint in accordance with this Code;

+"Complaint" means a written objection filed with the Integrity Commissioner pursuant to this Code respecting a Member;

+"Confidential information" means any information in the possession of or received in confidence by the Township that the Township is prohibited from disclosing or has decided to refuse to disclose under the Municipal Freedom of Information and Protection of Privacy Act or other legislation, which includes but is not limited to:

+- i. information that is disclosed or discussed at a meeting that is closed to the public pursuant to subsection 239(2), (3) or (3.1) of the Municipal Act, 2001; - ii. information that is given verbally in confidence in preparation for or following a meeting that is closed to the public pursuant to subsection 239(2), (3) or (3.1) of the Municipal Act, 2001; - iii. personal information as defined in subsection 2(1) of the Municipal Freedom of Information and Protection of Privacy Act; - iv. advice that is subject to solicitor-client privilege or information that concerns litigation or potential litigation, including matters before administrative tribunals, affecting the Township; - v. information that concerns any confidential matters pertaining to personnel, labour relations, or items under negotiation; - vi. price schedules in contract tenders and information about suppliers provided in contract tender or requests for information, quotation or proposal submissions, if such information is given in confidence, implicitly or explicitly; - vii. sources of complaints where the identity of the complainant is given in confidence; or - viii. any information lawfully determined by the Council to be confidential or required to remain or be kept confidential by legislation or order' - ix. and any information marked as confidential, including draft material.